musateduard/express-react/README.md

 this is for security purposes since `.env` files are to be accessible only at runtime and are not to be committed to version control.

+note: in a production environment the `.env` file would be provided either via docker secrets or environment variables. for the purposes of this showcase, adding the files manually is sufficient.

 place the `.env` file in the root backend folder

 ```